 |

-- It is empowered to
+- It is empowered

-issue charters to churches and auxiliaries.
+to issue charters to churches and auxiliaries.

-- It is empowered to
+- It is empowered

-offices of the church.
+other offices of the church.

-- It has the right to
+- It has the right

-the Dominion of Canada.
+and the Dominion of Canada.

-- The status of its
+- The status of

-churches and ministers is the same as that of all other religious
+its churches and ministers is the same as that of all other religious

 denominations, having the highest authority that may be vested by law in any